pboettch/json-schema-validator/README.md

 Niels Lohmann et al develop a great JSON parser for C++ called [JSON for Modern C++](https://github.com/nlohmann/json).
 This validator is based on this library, hence the name.

-External documentation is missing as well.
-However the API of the validator is rather simple.

 ## New in version 2